Kx5 (album): Track listing

-Critical reception
+Reception

 Kx5 was generally well-received by critics.
 Zach Salafia of Dancing Astronaut called the album "one of the year's best and most influential albums".
 Sebastian Flores Chong of EDMTunes described the album as "an unexpected, yet welcomed one".
 Ellie Mullins of We Rave You described the album as "mixing nostalgic dance with the expertise of production that only Kaskade and deadmau5 can keep so fresh".

 Catherine Smith from MXdawn wrote: Kx5 is a great EDM album that fans of both electronic, as well as pop, will enjoy.
 Its foot-tapping rhythms and gritty bass tones provide this record with depth and feeling.
 The album manages to keep a consistent energy throughout each song, with its driving beats and heavy synthesizers.
 Though many of the songs on the album seem to blend together, the vocals are what help each track stand apart.
 Fans of EDM and pop will definitely want to listen to this new album by Kx5.